In my clinic, I’m seeing a growing number of cases of gestational diabetes.

 Things to remember:

 - In future pregnancies, an oral glucose tolerance test will be performed early in the pregnancy to make check that your blood glucose levels are in the normal range.
-If this test is normal, then a repeat test will be done, usually between 22 and 28 weeks gestation.
+Should the oral glucose tolerance test come back as normal, a repeat test will be done, usually between 22 and 28 weeks gestation.

 The team from That Sugar Film writes about sugar, diet and Gestational Diabetes.
 Make sure you watch the film too – it’s brilliant!